Kiran7007/Interview-Preparation/docs/android.md

 - Avoid passing changing state through large subtrees when only a small child needs it.
 - Measure before optimizing.

----

-## How do you avoid unnecessary recomposition?

 The most common mistake is reading state too high in the composable tree.

 Rule: Move state down to the composable that actually needs it.

-Also:

-- Use immutable UI models.
 - Annotate models with `@Immutable` / `@Stable` when appropriate.
-- Use `remember` for expensive calculations.
-- Use `derivedStateOf` for derived values.
 - Use `key()` inside LazyColumn.
 - Hoist state only when multiple composables need it.